1jour1vin

 Château Haut-Bages Averous 2003 - Second Vin du Château Lynch Bages

 This Pauillac, from the sunny 2003 vintage, is characterized on the nose by beautiful aromas of ripe red fruit, reminiscent of cherries with a hint of kirsch, and a subtle balance between fruit and oak.
-The tannic attack is precise and well-integrated, without any harshness.
-Pleasant on the palate, it offers the finesse of the oak and the roundness of the fruit—a classic, elegant, fresh wine with good structure.
+The tannic attack is precise and completely unaggressive, well-integrated.
+Pleasant on the palate, it features the finesse of the oak and the roundness of the fruit—a classic, elegant, fresh wine with good structure.
 Ready to drink!

 Buy your Lynch-Bages wines at the best price in a private sale!